supercharge/docs/deployment.md

 ## Asset Pipeline
-At this point, Supercharge doesn’t ship with an pipeline to minify your client-side CSS and JS assets.
-Please choose your favorite build tool and create your custom setup.
+At this point, Supercharge doesn’t ship with an asset pipeline to minify your client-side CSS and JS assets.
+Please choose your favorite build tool and bundler and create your custom setup.
+We’ve good experience using [Webpack](https://webpack.js.org) or [Parcel](https://parceljs.org).

 ## Zero-Downtime Deployments